gabigor1/sei-group-project-3/README.md

 ### Styling

 I spent much of my time styling all the app.
-I struggled to fit everything with the correct scale, but thanks to the property position I managed to make everything fit.
+I struggled to fit everything to the correct scale, but thanks to the property position I managed to make everything fit.
 I'm proud of the style of the locations and Mapbox.

 ```
 .locations {